pierretfie/Daya_agent/modules/README.md

 ## GPU Setup for Google Colab

-When running Nikita Agent in Google Colab, you'll need to properly set up the CUDA-enabled version of llama-cpp-python to utilize the GPU.
+When running Daya Agent in Google Colab, you'll need to properly set up the CUDA-enabled version of llama-cpp-python to utilize the GPU.
 Follow these steps:

 ```bash
 # Uninstall current llama-cpp-python